-- A Thorpe Park accident in 1987 – involving the Rumba Rapids ride, when an 11-year-old boy was thrown from the ride and he lost an ear
+- An accident in 1987 – involving the Rumba Rapids ride, when an 11-year-old boy was thrown from the ride and he lost an ear

-- There was a Thorpe Park accident in 2000 – involving the ride at Thorpe Park, X: No Way Out when an 11-year-old boy fell out of the ride.
+- There was an accident in 2000 – involving the ride at Thorpe Park, X: No Way Out when an 11-year-old boy fell out of the ride.
 He broke both legs and suffered permanent brain damage

-- A Thorpe Park accident in 2014 – involving the Loggers Leap ride, when a 14-year-old girl was injured due to being crushed by a safety bar
+- An accident in 2014 – involving the Loggers Leap ride, when a 14-year-old girl was injured due to being crushed by a safety bar

 - There was a Vortex Thorpe Park accident in 2018 – where a piece of foam broke away from the ride during operation, and luckily, nobody was injured, as the ride was stopped quickly